 The DLVP made an application to Sydney University-Chinese University of Hong Kong.
 These two Universities offered a partnership collaboration award to strengthen collaborations between the two facilities.
 This grant was successful and has been awarded $19,914 to undertake the project across the two sites.
 Full details are as follows:

-CI USYD – Dr Cate Madill CI CUHK – Dr Valerie Peirera
+CI USYD – A/Prof Cate Madill CI CUHK – Dr Valerie Peirera

 Co-Investigators: Prof Tricia McCabe, Dr Duong Nguyen, Dr Donna Thomas, Ms Annie Chan, Mr Thomas Law.